How Does Renting a Dumpster Work?

 The Dos: Loading Your Dumpster Correctly

 Start by distributing the heavier items as evenly as you can, starting at the bottom of the dumpster.
-The dumpster may become unstable if everything is piled up on one side.
+Piling everything on one side may make the dumpster unstable.
 To stay within the weight restrictions, only fill the dumpster halfway with extremely heavy debris, such as concrete.

 Whenever possible, break up large objects.
-When items like drywall, cardboard boxes, and old furniture are broken up or flattened, they take up a lot less room.
+Items like drywall, cardboard boxes, and old furniture take up much less room when you break them up or flatten them.
 You can get the most out of your rental and fit a lot more stuff in, even though it might feel like more work.

 Above all, avoid filling the dumpster over the top edge.
 The fill line on each dumpster is clearly marked.
 Junk that protrudes over the sides makes it impossible for the driver to securely cover the top with a tarp for transportation.